-Sophie likes to move quickly when traveling and nothing says fast, sleek, and stylish like the new Weekender duffle bag and the colorful new handmade leather belt.
-These items will come in handy with her new adventure, which is a trip to Argentina and Peru, two countries that are known for their rugged beauty, diverse cultures, and fine cuisine.
+Sophie likes to move quickly when traveling, and nothing says fast, sleek, and stylish like the new Weekender duffle bag and the colorful new handmade leather belt.
+These items will come in handy with her new adventure, a trip to Argentina and Peru, two countries known for their rugged beauty, diverse cultures, and fine cuisine.

 Sophie’s flight landed in Buenos Aires, the largest city in Argentina and one of the most important in South America.
 It’s a place known for its street art, contemporary design, and preserved Spanish architecture.
 It is a melting pot with residents and visitors from all over the world.

-Sophie is hungry and she headed straight for Cucina Paradiso, one of the best-known Italian restaurants in the city.
-Almost half the city’s population can claim some form of Italian heritage and Italian food is woven into its multi-ethnic fabric.
-The bustling restaurant is known for its pasta and Sophie wastes no time ordering the “Ravioli Di Mare al Nero Sepia,” which is black kinds of ravioli filled with fish and prawns in tomato sauce.
-It tastes as good as it sounds and Sophie is in food heaven.
-As an added bonus, the owner of the restaurant, celebrity chef, Donato Di Santis, was in the restaurant busily making pasta.
+Sophie is hungry, and she headed straight for Cucina Paradiso, one of the best-known Italian restaurants in the city.
+Almost half the city’s population can claim some form of Italian heritage, and Italian food is woven into its multi-ethnic fabric.
+The bustling restaurant is known for its pasta, and Sophie wastes no time ordering the “Ravioli Di Mare al Nero Sepia,” which is a black kind of ravioli filled with fish and prawns in tomato sauce.
+It tastes as good as it sounds, and Sophie is in food heaven.
+As an added bonus, the restaurant owner, celebrity chef Donato Di Santis, was in the restaurant busily making pasta.
 He stopped over to greet the most unusual whoever entered his place while people took pictures making Sophie feel like a VIP client, especially wearing her handmade leather belt.

 To walk off the wonderfully tasty meal and to tighten her handmade leather belt again, Sophie took a stroll through the city, making sure to cross the widest avenue in the world, 9 de Julio Avenue.
 It has multiple median strips over a kilometer wide because no pedestrian could make it across before the light changes.
 Of course, no one except Sophie, whose daring trek across the busy street shocked and amazed the Argentines.
 They applauded her accomplishment.